knaut/feed/README.md

 *Feed* (https://www.feed-app.net) is a decentralized social networking utility powered by blockchain technology via Blockstack (https://blockstack.org).

 ## Nutshell 🌰
-*Feed* is a "serverless" React & Redux application running a lightweight custom backend to store data on Blockstack's decentralized file storage system, Gaia.
+*Feed* is a React & Redux application running a lightweight custom backend to store data on Blockstack's decentralized file storage system, Gaia.

 User authentication on the blockchain is done via Blockstack ID.